p4rkerw/SALSA/Tutorial/Tutorial.md

 --threads 4
 ```

-**(Optional) STEP 2:** If you genotyped a paired single cell gene expression and ATAC dataset (or a single cell Multiome) for the same patient you can merge these genotypes into a single vcf. ++Do not do this if you're using the tutorial datasets from 10X Genomics++.
+**(Optional) STEP 2:** If you genotyped a paired single cell gene expression and ATAC dataset (or a single cell Multiome) for the same patient you can merge these genotypes into a single vcf. **Do not do this if you're using the tutorial datasets from 10X Genomics**.
 ```
 SCRATCH1=path/to/scratch
 docker run --memory 64g \